 My approach to teaching is rooted in my own artistic practice.
-I have been making music for over forty years, as a composer, conductor, orchestrator, mentor and multimedia artist.
-I have lived in three major North American cities –Montréal, New York et San Francisco– and have collaborated with musicians Internationally.
-I favor a rigorous approach to the craft of composing music and notation in general.
+I have been making music for over forty years — as a composer, conductor, orchestrator, mentor, and multimedia artist.
+I have lived in three major North American cities — Montréal, New York, and San Francisco — and have collaborated with musicians Internationally.
+In general, I favor a rigorous approach to the craft of composing music and notation.

 From the start of my career, my compositional approach favored the importance of color and textures.
-This approach which I call Orchestration as Design, consists in a practice which emphasizes the perception of timbres, color and texture as structural principles in composition.
+This approach, which I call Orchestration as Design, consists of a practice that emphasizes the perception of timbres, color and textures as structural principles in composition.

 The paradigms raised in the act of creating continues to fascinate me.
-In my teaching, I appreciate discovering the investigations of my students and the perpetual challenge of the ever-changing aesthetics of music.
+In my teaching, I appreciate discovering the investigations my students make and the perpetual challenge of the ever-changing aesthetics of music

-What does it mean to be a creative artist in the 21st century at a time when the digital world has completely changed the landscape as we knew it just 50 years ago?
+What does it mean to be a creative artist in the 21st century at a time where the digital world has completely changed the landscape as we knew it just 50 years ago?
 Why is it important to create?
 What makes the journey valuable?
-Is it important to develop collaborations across different practices?
+Is it essential to develop collaborations across different practices?
 What might we learn from other artistic practices?
-What kind of space – physical or virtual – is the best space to experience your type of music.
+What kind of space — physical or virtual — is the best space to experience your type of music?
 How would you define your responsibility as an artist?

 These are just a few of the questions we can reflect on as creators.
 Artists do not create in a vacuum and the community we create with our work and around our work is a manifestation of the impact our artistic practice can have on our rapidly changing society.